stephengold/Maud/README.md

 ## Animations and poses

-In jME, animations are named parts of a 3D model, each with its own duration.
+In jME, "animations" are named parts of a 3D model, each with its own duration.
 Maud also treats the model's bind pose as a zero-duration animation for many purposes.